Viton vs. Buna O-rings: Which Is the Better Option?

 When Should You Use Viton O-rings?

 Viton o-rings are better for the automotive and fuel refining industries.
 The higher oil resistance helps them in fuel industries, where they will be constantly exposed to petroleum-based oils, gasoline, and hydraulic fluids.
-While the resistance to higher temperatures helps it in extreme environments like engine blocks.

-Vision is also quite expensive and should be reserved for high-performance applications.
+While the resistance to higher temperatures helps it in extreme environments like engine blocks, Viton is also quite expensive and should be reserved for high-performance applications.

 EPDM is a weaker version of Viton.
 It cannot compete with Viton’s chemical compatibility and thermal performance.
-But in rare conditions, EPDM can outperform Viton rubber.
-Specifically when exposed to alcohols, ketones, and concentrated acids.
+But in rare conditions, EPDM can outperform Viton rubber, specifically when exposed to alcohols, ketones, and concentrated acids.

 When Should You Use Buna O-rings?